 The BART Extension would include an approximately 5-mile tunnel, or subway, through downtown San Jose.
 Four stations are under consideration: Alum Rock/28th Street, Downtown San Jose, Diridon, and Santa Clara.
 Two options are under consideration for both the Downtown San Jose and Diridon Stations.
 Figure ES-2 shows a map of the BART Extension.
-Figures ES-A through ES-F provide concepts for the station plans.
 The BART Extension would take approximately 8 years for design, construction, testing, and start-up activities.
 Depending upon funding availability, initial revenue service on the BART Extension is targeted to begin in late 2025/2026.
 The CEQA BART Extension with TOJD Alternative consists of the 6-mile BART Extension as described above in addition to TOJD at the four BART stations and at the two ventilation structure sites.
 The locations of the TOJD are shown on Figure ES-3.
 The alternatives listed above are described in detail in Chapter 2, Alternatives.